Updated: Jan 20

 Outside investing companies listed publicly on the stock market, investing in solar infrastructure (like solar farms or small-to-medium scale solar installations - think Shopping centres putting solar on their roof) can also make a big impact.

-Solar Projects managed by ESCO Energy Solutions and Green Squares Energy Trust are making big waves in Australia.
-ESCO is emerging as one of the leading services design and installation companies in Australia by providing cost-effective sustainable energy solutions for their clients.
+Solar Projects managed by 3E Group and Green Squares Energy Trust are making big waves in Australia.
+3E is emerging as one of Australia's leading services design and installation companies by providing cost-effective, sustainable energy solutions for their clients.

-Similarly, Green Squares is providing its clients with independent consulting when contracting renewable energy, efficiency and transport electrification.
-Through these actions, both ESCO Energy Solutions, and Green Square Energy, are reducing the output of greenhouse gas emissions produced by their client’s everyday operations as they switch them to green energy solutions such as solar.
+Similarly, Green Squares provides its clients with independent consulting when contracting renewable energy, efficiency and transport electrification.
+Through these actions, both 3E Group, and Green Square Energy, are reducing the output of greenhouse gas emissions produced by their client’s everyday operations as they switch them to green energy solutions such as solar.

-Unfortunately, the entry point to invest in solar infrastructure projects like these are generally $100k plus you have to be a sophisticated or wholesaler investor (a.k.a wealthy investor) - so a little out of reach for most.
+Unfortunately, the entry point to invest in solar infrastructure projects like these is generally $100k, plus you have to be a sophisticated or wholesaler investor (a.k.a wealthy investor) - a little out of reach for most.
 However, you can access these investments through Bloom’s impact fund, from as little as $500 and $500 for trusts.

-Research is key, and through the links provided, you can investigate the companies further.
-You can also sign up for the Bloom Impact Investing app where you’ll be able to invest in a climate impact fund containing solar investments (both listed companies and infrastructure projects), see how much C02 the projects are saving and hear stories from the companies you invest in.
+Research is key, and you can investigate the companies further through the links provided.
+You can also sign up for the Bloom Impact Investing app, where you can invest in a climate impact fund containing solar investments (both listed companies and infrastructure projects), see how much C02 the projects are saving and hear stories from the companies you invest in.

-If you want to learn more about sustainable investments, join the Bloom community.
+Join the Bloom community if you want to learn more about sustainable investments.
 We have an upcoming array of events where you can learn how to make a positive climate impact with your investment.
 Or download the app and start investing in a better future today.

 You can make an impact!